 What To Check In Google Search Console

-Of course, you cannot reoptimise all your content if you have so many contents (but you can if you have a few content).
+Of course, you cannot reoptimise all your content if you have so much content (but you can if you have a little content).

 On the Google Search Console, we’ll identify those posts that need our attention the most.

 Post to Identify In GSC are;

 A. Posts with the Highest impressions (and low CTR)

 The first target of posts to fish out in your GSC are posts with the highest impressions.
 These are the posts being shown on Google SERP the most.

 Why these types of posts?
 That the posts are showing up often on SERP is good enough but the task here now is to convert more of those seeing your posts and not clicking it and further pushing these articles up in the ranking.
 Simple.

 To fish out these posts, take the following steps:

 - On your GSC dashboard, go to PERFORMANCE.

 - Use the LAST 90 DAYS as the date filter